Supreme Court Decision on Water Leakage from Upper Floor Flats

 (Supreme Court Verdict on Upper Floor Flat Water Leakage)

 Owning a home is a dream for many, but leaky ceilings can turn that dream into a nightmare.
-Water leakage issues between upper and lower floor flats have long been a source of contention and dispute among homeowners.
+Internal water leakage issues between upper and lower floor flats in housing society have been a long source of contention and dispute among homeowners.
 In a recent landmark ruling, the Supreme Court provided clarity and guidance on this matter, offering valuable insights into the legal rights and responsibilities of both parties involved.
 Let’s look into the details of this significant judgement and its implications for homeowners facing similar challenges.

 The Supreme Court Judgement